 Who knew I would end up as a published author?
 One minute, my dad was asking for our family’s input on taking a step toward full-time content creation, the next I’m blogging for the Next Step Community and helping to design, write, and edit a book!
 I have contributed to all of the books below.

-I had a blast presenting to around 1800 youth in three breakout sessions at the 2022 LCMS National Youth Gathering in Houston, TX.
 I wanted to support the wonderful people who joined me in trying to follow Jesus in every emotion.
-So we created this web page as a resource in practicing emotional processing.
-Whether you saw me in Houston or not, I encourage you to try out the tools below.
+So we created this web page as a resource in practicing emotional exploration.
+I encourage you to try out the tools below.
 As part of Next Step Press, I am thrilled when I get to help someone take a small next step in their journey with Jesus and with themselves.

 Emotion Word List

 Naming, recognizing, and talking about emotions can be really hard.
 And it is even harder when you don’t have the language to even start to describe your experiences.
 The emotion word list is a tool we can use as a starting place to expanding the language we use to name the emotions we are experiencing.
 This is a tool first created by Breathe Life Ministries.
-The pdf download included below is the version presented at the 2022 National Youth Gathering.
+The pdf download included below is created with the goal of being a start up resource for expanding your emotional vocabulary.

 The Emotion Wheel